Holiday and Leave Benefits

 We recommend reviewing the Layoff and Reduction In Workforce for Staff, Policy 3-0711 or contact your HR Consultant for Layoff questions.

-OSU Human Resources developed this information for the convenience of OSU employees.
+University Human Resources developed this information for the convenience of OSU employees.
 It is a brief interpretation of more detailed and complex materials.
 If further clarification is needed, the actual law, policy, and contract should be consulted as the authoritative source.